tzs34/TypescriptFormDemo/README.md

 # Introduction

 A car company technical test.
-I decoided to see how I could use React Hooks to address the problem of building a fairly complex form and include validation.
+I decided to see how I could use React Hooks to address the problem of building a fairly complex form and include validation.

 # Getting Started